Super supporter stories

 Helping us to be there when it matters

-Across the country, supporters organise fun runs, bake sales, endurance challenges and get crafting to help generate much-needed funds for our hospices.
+Across the country, supporters organise fun runs, bake sales, endurance challenges and get crafting to help generate much-needed funds for our hospices and grief support.

 Without you, we simply couldn’t provide the care that we do.

-Amazing community supporters like Bel Cornwell, who has Motor Neurone Disease, but has taken on her own 100 mile powered wheelchair challenge to raise crucial funds for Sue Ryder Leckhampton Court Hospice, where Bel and her family have been supported through the toughest times.
+Amazing community supporters like Bel Cornwell, who has Motor Neurone Disease, but has taken on her own 100 mile powered wheelchair challenge to raise crucial funds for Sue Ryder.
+Bel and her family have been supported through the toughest times by the team at Sue Ryder Leckhampton Court Hospice.

 Bel Cornwell going along her 100 mile fundraising challenge route

-Ricky Moore has vowed to keep on fundraising for Sue Ryder Wheatfields Hospice, after his wife Gemma was cared for by the team, when she was diagnosed with terminal cancer.
+Ricky Moore has vowed to keep fundraising for Sue Ryder after his wife Gemma was cared for by the team at Sue Ryder Wheatfields Hospice, when she was diagnosed with terminal cancer.
 Staff pulled out all the stops to help them tie the knot, filling their last days together full of love.

 He said: “I know Wheatfields really needs support with fundraising, so in honour of Gem I’m going to do a fundraising event for Wheatfields every single year now.”